voxel51/fiftyone/docs/source/user_guide/brain.rst

-When you run a brain method on a dataset, the run is recorded on the dataset, allowing you to retrive information about it later, delete it (along with any modifications to your dataset that were performed by it), or even :meth:`retrieve the view <fiftyone.core.collections.SampleCollection.load_brain_view>` into your dataset that you processed.
+When you run a brain method on a dataset, the run is recorded on the dataset, allowing you to retrive information about it later, delete it (along with any modifications to your dataset that were performed by it), or even retrieve the view into your dataset that you processed.

 Brain method runs can be accessed later by their `brain_key`: